trivia

 Sound absorbing materials used as building materials are either of these three types or a combination of them.
 By selecting a sound-absorbing material according to the frequency characteristics of the sound you want to absorb, you can achieve the appropriate effect.

-Sound insulation is to block the propagation of sound by means of a material, and the material to be blocked is called a sound insulation material.
-As shown in Equation 2 and Figure 2, sound insulation performance is expressed as sound transmission loss TL (dB) per frequency based on sound transmission coefficient τ (ratio of energy of incident sound to that of transmitted sound through the material).
-The sound transmission loss (TL), like the sound absorption coefficient (α), depends on the incident sound condition to the material, so the TL for incident sound from any direction is generally obtained from the measurement specified in JISA1416:2000 "Method of measuring airborne sound insulation performance of building components in a laboratory.
+Sound insulation is the process of blocking the propagation of sound by means of a material, and the material to be blocked is called a sound insulation material.
+The performance is expressed as sound transmission loss TL (dB) per frequency based on the sound transmission coefficient τ (ratio of the energy of incident sound to that of transmitted sound through the material) (Equation 2, Figure 2).
+Sound transmission loss (TL), like sound absorption coefficient (α), depends on the incident sound conditions on the material, so the TL for incident sound from any direction is generally obtained from the measurement specified in JISA1416:2000 "Methods of measuring airborne sound insulation performance of building components in the laboratory.

 Figure 2 Incident and transmitted waves

-For single-layer (one-layer) walls, there is also a method for determining the sound transmission loss (TL) for incident sound (diffuse incident) from any direction using a practical formula called the mass law shown in Equation 3.
+For single-layer (one-layer) walls, another method is to determine the sound transmission loss (TL) for incident sound (turbulent incident) from any direction by the practical mass law equation shown in Equation 3.

 Figure 3: Exterior and interior of soundproof house